 The Marks of Genuine Faith – What distinguishes an authentic faith from an ingenuine one?
 Hear a modern distillation of many of the central themes from Jonathan Edwards’s classic Religious Affections.

 The Enneagram – A passing fad or a valuable tool for growing in spiritual maturity?
-Todd is currently writing a book on the intersection between Christian faith and this personality profiling tool.
+Todd is currently writing a book on the intersection between Christian faith and this personality profiling tool with InvterVarsity Press.
 Hear some of his newest insights on how the Enneagram can help us unlock the power to grow into Christ-likeness by the power of the Spirit.